 In order to comply with UK immigration laws, students wishing to undertake a field experience or internship will have to apply for a Tier 4 student visa.
 See the information below, which will take you through the Worldbridge Visa Services website which will take you through the process Visa Information Service.

-If you encounter any problems in applying for your visa, or have any queries at all regarding this process, please do not hesitate to contact us at firstname.lastname@example.org and your e-mail will be passed to the appropriate person in the Centre for International Education.
+If you encounter any problems in applying for your visa, or have any queries at all regarding this process, please do not hesitate to contact us at firstname.lastname@example.org and your e-mail will be passed to the appropriate person in the International Office.

 At the end of your semester or year of study an Edge Hill transcript will be sent to your home institution.
 This details the classes you have taken, credit values and grades achieved.
 It will be at the discretion of your home institution to decide how to transfer the credits that you have received whilst at Edge Hill University.